What's On in Edinburgh

 Plenty of hills = plenty of places to watch the firework displays on Bonfire Night (5th November) each year.
 The Edinburgh Observatory, Calton Hill or even the crags of Arthur’s Seat make fantastic spots to watch the fireworks across the city, a sight made even more special with the addition of a hot toddy to warm the cockles (whisky as an optional extra).
 It’s also the month that kicks off Edinburgh’s winter festivals, with St Andrew’s Day on the 30th November – look out for celebrations of traditional stories and food across the city, all in the name of Scotland’s Patron Saint.

 There’s nothing quite as magical as Edinburgh at Christmas – the twinkling lights strung up across the streets of the Old and New Town, warming food and drink from the German Christmas Market on Princes Street, and even our very own ‘Whiskmas Tree’ are bound to put a smile on your face during the festive season.
+Not be outdone, the Magic Festival is now also held during December, bringing some extra sparkle to the festive season.
 Edinburgh’s Hogmanay celebrations are the perfect way to usher in a new year, and should be on every seasoned traveller’s lifetime bucket list.
 With a street party a mile long, concerts in Princes Street Gardens, and an exquisite firework display from Edinburgh Castle which can be seen from across the city at midnight, Hogmanay is the best way to immerse yourself in Edinburgh’s fun-loving party spirit.

 June: Royal Highland Agricultural Society of Scotland

 August: Edinburgh Festival Fringe Society (James Ratchford www.shootthemagic.com)